livepeer/LIPs/LIPs/LIP-poll-based-lip-process.md

 Once the parent LIP is assigned the Proposed status, a poll can be created for it.
 From here, the following outcomes are possible:

 - The parent LIP is assigned the Accepted status.
 Each of the individual LIPs referenced by the parent LIP would also be assigned the Accepted status.
 - The parent LIP is assigned the Rejected status.
 Each of the individual LIPs referenced by the parent LIP would remain in the Proposed status.
-If there is a desire to consider an individual LIP standalone at this point, the LIP champion can remove the **Parts-Of** field.
+If there is a desire to consider an individual LIP standalone at this point, the LIP champion can remove the **Part-Of** field.

 ## Specification Rationale